AndieWill510/tinydoor/Options/046-normal-is-not-okay.md

 "Normal" is the room that made us sick.

-"Normal" was the demand that we become smaller, quieter, straighter, easier, more legible, less strange, less bright, less true.
+"Normal" was the demand that we become smaller, quieter and less true.

 "Normal" asked me to betray the girl I was before my grandmother and great aunt agreed she existed.